"graze on" or "graze in"?

 He attributed the change to the increase in grazing for sheep and cows, the need for firewood, and the building boom.

-In 3% of cases "graze with" is used
+In 3% of cases graze upon is used

 Generally, however, horses and ponies intensively grazed with others require regular 6-weekly worm control.